-This is the part of your bow that all limbs and accessories attach to.
-Here your will find the grip.
+This is the part of a bow that all limbs and accessories attach to.
+Here you will find the grip.
 Make sure you inspect your bow for cracks and dents because they could be causing unnecessary vibrations in your arrow shots.

-If you don’t know what the limbs of a bow are..
-I’m surprised you have enough interest in archery to be reading this bow.
 The limbs are a main component of the bow and give bows their overall shape.
-The limbs are the flexible fiberglass planks that are attached to the riser on one end and support the cam or idler wheel at the other end.
+The limbs are flexible fiberglass planks that are attached to the riser on one end and support the cam or idler wheel at the other end.
 Limbs allow for flexing which translates into energy build up as the bow is drawn.
-The limbs of your bow should be screwed down tightly at all times when shooting your bow and you should always make sure there are no cracks in the limbs.
-You will need to replace the limbs periodically because they lose springiness over time.
+The limbs of your bow should be screwed down tightly at all times when shooting and you should always make sure there are no cracks in the limbs.
+You will need to replace the limbs periodically because they lose their springiness over time.

-Arrows are most often made from aluminum or carbon or both.
+Arrows aren’t technically one of the parts of a bow, but they are important enough to mention here.
+They are most often made from aluminum or carbon or both.
 The most popular choice for archers tends to be carbon because it maintains its shape (straightness) and is much more durable.
 Another advantage of the carbon arrow is its preferable weight to spine ratio.

-The berger hold is the tapped hole that can be found above the arrow shelf on a regular compound bow.
-The arrow rest is screwed from the outside of the riser into the berger hole.
-Upon setting your bow make sure that arrow is centered on the middle of the berger hole.
+The Berger hole is the tapped hole that can be found above the arrow shelf on a regular compound bow.
+The arrow rest is screwed from the outside of the riser into the Berger hole.
+Upon setting your bow, make sure that the arrow is centered in the middle of the Berger hole.

-A bow wrist sling is installed along with a stabilizer.
-This allows archers to not drop their bows after taking a shot.
+A bow wrist sling is the part of a bow that’s installed along with a stabilizer.
+This prevents archers from dropping their bows after taking a shot.
 Make sure to install your sling loosely so you don’t have to add torque when an arrow is fired.

 The cables on a compound bow appear similar to the bowstring and run from one cam to another.
 The cables work with the cams when a shot is executed.